Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/contributor-secrets.md

    {{< /hint >}}

-1. Configure a secret of the same name, but with a `CUSTOM-` prefix and corresponding value in the Azure Key Vault you set up as per the prerequisites.
+1. Configure a secret of the same name, but with a `CI-` prefix and corresponding value in the Azure Key Vault you set up as per the prerequisites.

    <img src="../../../../static/img/contribution/secrets/kvltSecret-exampleSecrets.png" alt="Example secrets in Key Vault" height="200">

 # How it works

 Assuming you completed both the [prerequisites](#pre-requisites) & [setup](#configuring-a-secret) steps and triggered your module's workflow, the CI will perform the following actions:
-1. When approaching the deployment validation steps, the workflow will lookup the `KEY_VAULT_NAME` repository variable
+1. When approaching the deployment validation steps, the workflow will lookup the `CI_KEY_VAULT_NAME` repository variable
-1. If it has a value, it will subsequently pull all available secret references (not their values!) from that Key Vault, filtered down to only the secrets that match the `CUSTOM-` prefix
+1. If it has a value, it will subsequently pull all available secret references (not their values!) from that Key Vault, filtered down to only the secrets that match the `CI-` prefix
-1. It will then loop through these secret references and check if any match a parameter in the targeted `test.main.bicep` of the same name, but without the `CUSTOM-` prefix
+1. It will then loop through these secret references and check if any match a parameter in the targeted `test.main.bicep` of the same name, but without the `CI-` prefix
 1. Only for a match, the workflow with then pull the secret from the Key Vault and pass its value as a `SecureString` as a parameter into the template deployment.

 When reviewing the log during or after a run, you can see each matching and pulled secret is/was added as part of the `AdditionalParameters` object as seen in the following: